jykn/blogdown/content/talk/PCM analysis webinar1/index.md

 - "1"
 publishDate: "2020-10-11"
 #slides: example
-summary: This is an invited webinar from the [BC Office of Patient-Centred Measurement](https://www.bcpcm.ca/bc-patient-centred-measurement) to present results of a comparative analysis of the VR-12 and the EQ-5D using BC OPCM survey data, linked with administrative health data (join in [zoom](https://phsa.zoom.us/j/7226814555) passcode 667719).
+summary: This is an invited webinar from the BC Office of Patient-Centred Measurement to present results of a comparative analysis of the VR-12 and the EQ-5D using BC OPCM survey data, linked with administrative health data.
 #tags:
 #- Source Themes
 title: "Results of a side-by-side comparison of two generic PROMs: VR-12 and EQ-5D-5L"